go-go-golems/glazed/prompto/glazed/create-command.md

 }
 ```

-Certainly!
-Here's a concise description that incorporates the `NewRow*` methods for creating rows:

----

 ## 2.7 **Creating and Managing Rows in `GlazeCommand` with `types.Row`**

 Within the `glazed` framework, `types.Row` represents an ordered map, ensuring consistent field order in rows.